The

 at the source from payments to persons subject by statute to withholding.

-with the collection of the tax from the taxpayer – it is just taken from
+collection of the tax from the taxpayer – it is just taken from foreign persons

 by the foreign taxpayer regarding the taking (withholding) of the tax.
 If no tax is collected by withholding when it